iamjoncannon/nodeLOM/readme.md

 Leverages the recently added Node.js object in Max For Live to update a previous npm package - "max4node" https://www.npmjs.com/package/max4node - using socket.io instead of the Max UDP object to communicate with an external server.

-The target use case is a local web application that allows multiple users to manipulate a Live session.

 ## Installation:

 1. git clone https://github.com/iamjoncannon/nodeLOM